 What makes some words harder to learn than others in a second language?

 Although some factors have been identified robustly based on small scale experimental studies, many relevant factors are difficult to study in such experiments due to the amount of data necessary to test them.
-With Bill Thompson, Joe Austerweil and Gary Lupyan, I am investigating this question in a large data set of users learning English as a second language through the Duolingo mobile app.
-In a regression analysis, we test and confirm the well-studied effect of cognate status on word learning accuracy.
-Furthermore, we find significant effects for both cross- linguistic semantic alignment and English semantic density, two novel predictors derived from large scale distributional models of lexical semantics.
+With Yiwen Wang, Bill Thompson, Joe Austerweil and Gary Lupyan, I am investigating this question in a large data set of users learning English as a second language through the Duolingo mobile app.
+In a regression analysis, we test several well-studied predictors of word learning accuracy like concreteness and cognate status.
+Furthermore, we investigate effects for both cross- linguistic semantic alignment and English semantic density, two novel predictors derived from large scale distributional models of lexical semantics.
 We also investigated several other psycholinguistically plausible word level predictors.
-A writeup of the current results from this project has been submitted as a 6 page pager to CogSci 2018.
-I am also giving an invited talk about this work as part of a round table on vocabulary learning at the Kaleidoscope conference here at UW-Madison in early March 2018 (more information & talk abstract here).

 Do people fully understand information from accented speech?

 Prior research on accented speech shows that listeners adapt to new accents fast, but also that there are differences in the way accented speech is processed.
-Teresa Turco is conducting a senior thesis under my supervision to investigate comprehension of accented speech in classroom-style spoken explanations.
+Teresa Turco won a Hilldale award to conduct a senior thesis to investigate comprehension of accented speech in classroom-style spoken explanations.
 We test native English speakers, in order to see if there is a difference in how they perform on questions about passages heard in Mandarin Chinese accented English versus American accented English.
 We also test native speakers of Mandarin Chinese who study here at UW-Madison.
 We ask if they do better on American accented English (the standard accent they hear in their classes) or on Mandarin Chinese accented English (which matches their own production of English).